MF2018/Heating-Analysator-2/README.md

 The code of the main function is only rudimental.
 In further steps a gui will be provided.
 So, the user can enter a homepage of his wish and can choose more than von download link.
 After that he can choose the columns for the data-analysis and which data he wants to plot.
-But this will be in a further step
+But this will be in a further step.